-Love Parks week runs from 12 - 19 July and celebrates not only the UK’s well known parks, but any areas of greenery, which are accessible for all to go and explore.
-We are very fortunate in Birmingham to have more than 500 parks that you can discover and enjoy, which have arguably never been as important as in the current times.
-Being outdoors is known to aid your mental and physical wellbeing.
+Being outdoors is well known to aid your mental and physical wellbeing and are very fortunate in Birmingham to have more than 500 parks that you can discover and enjoy, which have arguably never been as important as in the current times.
 Parks provide a space to escape, reflect, exercise, enjoy and go on an adventure.

 Whether you’re currently in Birmingham or hoping to join us soon, we hope you get the chance to visit some of these lovely parks and outdoor spaces to enjoy them with your friends!